untapped-inc/sema-docs/docs/getting-started.md

 INSERT INTO `sales_channel` (`id`, `name`, `description`) VALUES (2, 'direct', 'Customers that walk up to the kiosk');
 ```
-!!! note
-    Those two sales channels are required for now.
-Do not change them, except for the descriptions.
 * Next, add a couple of customers:
 ```sql
 INSERT INTO `customer_account` (`id`, `name`, `customer_type_id`, `sales_channel_id`, `kiosk_id`, `address_line1`, `gps_coordinates`, `phone_number`)